 We believe that it is our responsibility to provide an environment that fosters the best possible outcomes for the children in our care.
 The Mutual Support management team, staff, foster parents, and clinicians provide safe and nurturing environments, the opportunity for each child to experience a secure attachment to a caregiver, programming that builds each child’s capacity to regulate their emotions, become resilient in the face of adversity, and integrate their trauma experiences safely.

 Although residents may have coping strategies that are the result of chronic, early developmental trauma, we believe that kids will do well if they can.

 We believe in the importance of fostering an atmosphere of acceptance and respect for all people groups.
 We teach the children in our care to respect others’ rights, and to see diversity as opportunity to learn about others.
 We provide experiences for our residents to learn about and experience their own cultural backgrounds and religious/spiritual belief systems.

 In partnership with the District School Board of Niagara, Mutual Support operates two day treatment programs within a local DSBN school.
 Within this community-based program, each student has an Individual Education Plan (IEP) developed by the classroom teacher, and a behavioural support plan created jointly by the DSBN teachers and Mutual Support educational child care staff.
-Partial integration into public school programs can be facilitated while participating in the Alternate School Program.
+Partial integration into public school programs can be facilitated while participating in the STEPS Program.